 Tornadoes come in a wide array of colors, based on the environment in which they form.
 Tornadoes in dry environments are nearly invisible, while condensation funnels are generally gray to white.
 When traveling over water, tornadoes can become opaque white or blue.
 Ponderous ones that consume a decent amount of debris are usually darker and assume the color of the debris.
 Great Plains tornadoes are often red because of the tint of the soil.
 Lighting also affect the color of a tornado.
 A back-lit tornado with the sun behind it will appear very dark, yet the same tornado viewed from the other side may appear gray or brilliant white.
 Sunset tornadoes can appear yellow, orange and pink.

-According to mascotdb.com, there are 113 high schools and colleges that use "Tornados" or a variation as their team nickname.
+According to mascotdb.com, there are 65 high school, college, amateur and pro teams that use "Tornadoes" or a variation as their nickname.